Oral Appliance Therapy

 While these things are uncomfortable, the benefits of breathing correctly when sleeping and getting a full night’s rest far outweigh the temporary pain that is associated with getting used to the appliance.
 Getting a full night’s rest is far more crucial to our health than most people imagine.

-Please contact Smiles of Tulsa at (918) 891-3059 to make an appointment for your oral appliance therapy.
+Please contact Smiles of Tulsa at (918) 891-3059 to make an appointment for your regular dental exam and cleaning and to learn more about oral appliance therapy.